For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 BLACK-BELLIED CICADABIRD (Edolisoma montanum) [E]

 COMMON CICADABIRD (Edolisoma tenuirostre)

 GRAY-HEADED CICADABIRD (Edolisoma schisticeps) [E]

 BLACK CICADABIRD (Edolisoma melan) [E]

 BLACK SITTELLA (Daphoenositta miranda) [E]

-The wattles on a Wattled Ploughbill have to be one of the most bizarre manifestations of sexual selection in a land that is already rife with examples of this type of evolution.
+The wattles on a Wattled Ploughbill have to be one of most bizarre manifestations of sexual selection in a land that is already rife with examples this type of evolution.
 Photo by guide Doug Gochfeld.

 WATTLED PLOUGHBILL (Eulacestoma nigropectus) [E]

 GRAY SHRIKETHRUSH (Colluricincla harmonica)